cs4s/2018/steam/week-7/index.md

 The activities in Unit 4 are intended to encourage students to develop Scratch projects are personally relevant and meaningful to them.
 The authors of the guide argue that this personal relevance and meaning will help students persevere when they encounter challenging problems when Coding in Scratch.

-In the Part 1 session, we will focus on three activities from Unit 4 of the Creative Computing Curriculum guide: *Dream Game List*, *Starter Games* and *Score*.
+In the Part 1 session, we will focus on four activities from Unit 4 of the Creative Computing Curriculum guide: *Dream Game List*, *Starter Games*, *Score* and *Extensions*.

 ## Metalanguage